jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 	- Information Servers
 	- E-Transaction support, etc.

-This is a fairly broad and generic category that
+This is a fairly broad and generic category that encompasses a wide variety of services - many utilise the client-server paradigm, though interest here is at the services leverl.

+###### Key Distribution
+This is a broad class of Authorisation/Authentication services, such as:
+- Kerberos
+- PKI, etc.

+Such services typically enable authentication over insecure networks - based on various cryptographic protocols - via one of two methods:
+- Proving server authenticity to the client
+- Mutual authentication of both client and server

+Authentication services commonly act as a trusted third-party for interacting entities within a distributed system.